thinkful-ei-bee/Jizong-JayLee/README.md

-To Thinkful grader, please check out the branch `jizong_solo', I have completed everything and push it to that branch.
-I have not merged the branch yet so my partner can work on his.
+To Thinkful grader, please check out the branch `jizong_solo', I have completed everything beforehand and I redo all the exercises today and push it to my own branch.
+I have not merged the branch yet because my partner JayLee needs more time to study and work on them.
+I will work with him later to help him get his part done.
+I also redo the shopping list with Silas today.